Need some Chinese learning activities for your kids ASAP? Here they are: 35+ EASIEST, low-prep activity ideas that you can do at home today!!!

 4. Write a card/letter to friends/family

-See Handmade Cards for Reading and Writing Practice (English, Chinese, and Korean) for examples of how you can involve kids of all ages, from toddlers to teenagers!
+Do you have any birthdays or special occasions coming up?
+Make some cards for friends and family.
+See Handmade Cards for Reading and Writing Practice for examples of how to involve kids of all ages, from toddlers to teenagers.

 5. Copy favorite Chinese song lyrics